gridlang/grid/docs/src/loop.md

 > Without a `break` keyword a loop will never exit.

-The simplest form of loop has no expression and no captures, equivalent to a `loop`, `do`, or `while True` in other languages.
+The simplest form of loop has no expression, equivalent to a `loop`, `do`, or `while True` in other languages.

 ### Example: